-Beginning his career by entering amateur contests and sneaking into clubs, Paul Anka has gone on to become one of the most prolific, successful songwriters in history.
+Beginning his career by entering amateur contests and sneaking into clubs, Paul Anka has gone on to become one of the most prolific and successful songwriters in history.
 Raised in Ottawa, Paul Anka developed a talent for songwriting through school courses in English and Journalism.
 Paul originally thought he'd pursue journalism as a career even though he had written songs from a very early age.
-When he was thrown out of a shorthand class and opted to take music instead, the rest, as they say is history.
+When he was thrown out of a shorthand class, Anka opted to take music instead.

-Paul entered and subsequently won a contest collecting soup labels.
-The grand prize of a trip to New York would alter his life forever.
+After winning a contest collecting soup lables, Paul Anka found himself the recipient of a grand prize trip to New York.
 Sleeping in a hotel bathtub of some fellow musicians, with his songs in hand, he obtained a meeting with Don Costa, an A & R man for ABC Paramount.
 He played his songs and instantly impressed the seasoned Costa.
 Shortly thereafter, due to Paul's young age, his parents were flown down and contracts were signed.
-In 1957, at the age of 16, Paul made his network debut on American Bandstand singing his song, Diana.
-Less than four weeks after that appearance, Diana would be the Number 1 song on Billboard's charts.
+In 1957, at the age of 16, Paul made his network debut on American Bandstand singing his song, "Diana".
+Less than four weeks after that appearance, "Diana" would be the Number 1 song on Billboard's charts.

-Before he turned 18, he had five Top-20 hits and quickly became a household name.
-By the late 50's, Paul Anka had established himself as a prolific and successful singer/songwriter, with numerous appearances on American Bandstand, the Perry Como Show and the Ed Sullivan Show.
-He had toured the United States, Europe, and Australia with such notables as Buddy Holly, the Everly Brothers and Jerry Lee Lewis.
+Before he turned 18, he had five Top-20 hits and was a household name.
+By the late '50s, Paul Anka had established himself as a prolific and successful singer/songwriter, with numerous appearances on American Bandstand, The Perry Como Show and The Ed Sullivan Show.
+He had toured the United States, Europe and Australia with such notables as Buddy Holly, the Everly Brothers and Jerry Lee Lewis.

-Extending his talents into the realm of TV and film, Paul Anka's contribution to television is the most recognized theme song in history.
+Paul Anka also composed music for many memorable films, television programs and advertisements.
 When Johnny Carson made his debut as host of The Tonight Show in 1962, the Anka-written theme was there, too.
 Since the debut, the theme song has been performed over 1,400,000 times.
-Many memorable film, television programs, and ad campaigns bear the hallmark of Anka's unmistakable musical signature.
 In addition to writing the theme music for The Longest Day, for which Mr. Anka was nominated for an Academy Award, Mr. Anka penned the theme music and title song for the motion picture No Way Out starring Kevin Costner.
 His theme song for Louis Malle's Atlantic City took top honors at the Venice Film Festival.
-In 2002 a new Japanese television series, titled Golden Bowl, was created around his music for the second largest TV market in the world, featuring eight Paul Anka songs in every episode, this being the first time this has ever been done on a TV show in Japan.
-His songs have also been used in some of the biggest commercial campaigns for companies such as Ebay, AXA, Pet Smart, and Mercedes Benz.
+In 2002, a new Japanese television series, titled Golden Bowl, was created around his music, with each episode featuring eight different Paul Anka songs.
+His music has also been used in some of the biggest commercial campaigns for companies such as Ebay, AXA, Pet Smart and Mercedes Benz.